-Assignments during the course (cases, projects, etc.) should be handed in by the deadlines set by the instructors.
-Late submission will normally result in failure of that assignment, unless otherwise specified by the instructor.
+Assignments during the course (cases, projects, etc.) should be handed in by the deadlines set by the instructor.
+Late submission will normally result in penalty.
 In particular, regarding individual or group projects, in case of late submission there will be a 5 percent reduction in the grade of the assignment per calendar day of delay.
 In cases of health problems or mitigating professional circumstances, this penalty will be waived only if the student submits the requisite supporting documentation and gets the approval of the Academic Director.

-For late submission of individual projects or assignments that serve as the main method of assessment for a course (in place of final exam) see paragraph 3.18.
+For late submission of individual projects or assignments that serve as the main method of assessment for a course (in place of final exam).